syvita/standards/README.md

 ### Standard naming

-Standards are named in the format `L3S-XX` where `XX` is the standard identifier.
+Standards are named in the format `Syv-XX` where `XX` is the standard identifier.
 This identifier changes incrementally.

 ## Release naming